-This is an solution option for mechanical problems in ANSYS Mechanical.
-In here, we explain what is the Maximum Equivalent Stress theory basically, and how to see Max.
-Equivalent Stress in ANSYS Mechanical.
+This is a solution option for mechanical problems in ANSYS® Mechanical.
+Here, we explain what is the Maximum Equivalent Stress theory basically, and how to see Max.
+Equivalent Stress in ANSYS® Mechanical.

 What Is Maximum Equivalent Stress Theory?

 Maximum Equivalent Stress theory has a very basic logic.
 Mx.
-Equivalent Stress theory, also called as distorsion energy theory or von-Mises theory, states that, maximum equivalent stress at a stress elements on a material or part, must be smaller from yield strength of that used material.
+Equivalent Stress theory, also called distortion energy theory or von-Mises theory states that maximum equivalent stress at stress elements on material or part must be smaller from the yield strength of that used material.

-Maximum equivalent stress theory is applicable to ductile materials.
-These ductile materials can be aluminum, brass or steel.
+Maximum equivalent stress theory applies to ductile materials.
+These ductile materials can be aluminum, brass, or steel.

-ANSYS Mechanical provides a solution option called as ‘Max.
+ANSYS® Mechanical provides a solution option called ‘Max.
 Equivalent Stress’.
-You can select this option for static problems such as ‘Static Structural’ in ANSYS Mechanical.
+You can select this option for static problems such as ‘Static Structural’ in ANSYS® Mechanical.

-For example, you defined all of your boundry conditions for your problem in ANSYS Mechanical like above.
+For example, you defined all of your boundary conditions for your problem in ANSYS® Mechanical like above.
 To see ‘Max.
-Equivalent Stress’, right click on ‘Solution’ then hover your mouse on ‘Insert’ option, then do the same thing for ‘Stress Tool’ as shown by red arrows above.
+Equivalent Stress’, right-click on ‘Solution’ then hover your mouse on the ‘Insert’ option, then do the same thing for ‘Stress Tool’ as shown by red arrows above.
 Then select ‘Max.
-Equivalent Stress’ as shown in red box above in ANSYS Mechanical.
+Equivalent Stress’ as shown in the red box above in ANSYS® Mechanical.

-There are three options for ‘Stress Tool’ in ANSYS Mechanical.
-All of these tools means nearly same thing but, you can see the formulae of these three tool.
-Then you can select yourself one of them as above.
+There are three options for ‘Stress Tool’ in ANSYS® Mechanical.
+All of these tools mean nearly the same thing but, you can see the formulae of these three tools.
+Then you can select one of them as above.

 Slimit = Maximum yield strength